-- Aggravated assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger LSCO community) - Major incidents of Arson - Manslaughter by negligence - Murder/Non-negligent manslaughter - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice, but will be assessed on a caseby-case basis) - Sex offenses (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the LSCO Director of Safety and Security, or designee).
+- Aggravated assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger LSCO community) - Major incidents of Arson - A string of Burglaries or Motor Vehicle Thefts that occur in reasonably close proximity to one another; - Manslaughter by negligence - Murder/Non-negligent manslaughter - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice, but will be assessed on a caseby-case basis)

+- Sex offenses (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the LSCO Director of Safety and Security, or designee).
 In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
-All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice.

-• Other Clery crimes as determined necessary by the LSCO Director of Safety and Security, or his or her designee in his or her absence.
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Other Clery crimes as determined necessary by the LSCO Director of Safety and Security, or his or her designee in his or her absence.